jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-nick-warren-on.md

 path: /interview/nick-warren
 title: NICK WARREN on supporting great artists
 date: 2017-08-01T06:30:19.000Z
-description: Our interview with the progressive house legend.
+description: 'Our interview with the progressive house icon. '
 featuredImage: /img/nick-warren-press.jpg
 ---
-_With a career spanning several decades, we caught up with Progressive House master Nick Warren before his extended visit to Sydney._
+_With a career spanning several decades, we caught up with the progressi master Nick Warren before his extended visit to Sydney_

 **RR: Thanks for joining us Nick.
 We're looking forward to your sets at Café Del Mar and S.A.S.H.
 Talk us through your previous experiences of playing in Sydney.**